Jump Kit

 The Civil 3D Template Classic Targets post discusses the methods, major tools, processes, and nuances we need to understand to begin the construct better resource drawings (Style collection targets) that may be employed in Reference Template Targets.

-The earlier Civil 3D Template Targets post covered recommendations for the details of Reference Template stack structure and mechanics for building Reference Template Targets in considerable detail.
+The Civil 3D Template Targets post covered recommendations for the details of Reference Template stack structure and mechanics for building Reference Template Targets in considerable detail.

 Let’s review some important Civil 3D TREF behavioral nuances not covered in-depth there.